manticoresoftware/manticoresearch/manual/Installation/MacOS.md

 * MacOS Big Sur
 * MacOS Catalina

-On older versions of MacOS it will attempt to compile from sources automatically.
+On different versions of MacOS it will attempt to compile from sources automatically.

 ```bash
 brew install manticoresoftware/manticore/manticoresearch